Albert Folens: Ireland

-He arrived in Ireland in October 1948 on a false passport and Juliette joined him afterwards.
+Folens arrived in Ireland in October 1948 on a false passport and Juliette joined him afterwards.
 He had his sentence reduced to the three years he had served, had his Belgian passport restored and was able to travel to Belgium.
 As his earlier teaching regulations were not recognised in Ireland, he obtained a H.Dip.Ed. from University College Dublin in 1951.
 Alan Dukes was one of his pupils.

 In 1957 he and his wife began printing school notes on a hired Mimeograph.
 In 1960 he retired from teaching to devote himself to publishing, founding the Folens Educational Publishing Company.
 The company was based at Scholarstown Road, then Naas Road, then moved to Tallaght.

 In 1978 he began to retire.

 In 1984 the Folens family were held hostage by robbers who demanded a ransom.

-In 2001 he suffered a stroke and moved to the Dargle Valley Nursing Home, Enniskerry, where he died.
+In 2001 he had a stroke and moved to the Dargle Valley Nursing Home, Enniskerry, where he died.